-Step 2 Connect the tool-less female connector (pressfit type) at the other end of the RRU power cable to the corresponding position on the power device.
+Step 2 Connect the connector at the other end of the RRU power cable to the corresponding position on the power device.

-- A DCDU-11B can supply power to a maximum of six RRUs.
-The RRU power cables are connected to the LOAD0 to LOAD5 terminals on the DCDU-11B. - An EPU can supply power to a maximum of six RRUs.
-The RRU power cables are connected to the RRU0 to RRU5 ports on the EPU. - When the RRU power cable is connected to the EPU, the blue core wire in the tool-less female connector (pressfit type) is connected to the left part of a port on the EPU, and the black/brown core wire is connected to the right part of the port on the EPU. - Step 3 Route the cables according to the instructions in 9.1 Cabling Requirements, and then use cable ties to bind the cables. - Step 4 Label the installed cables according to the instructions in Attaching a Cable-Tying Label.
+• A DCDU-11B/DCDU-12B can supply power to a maximum of six RRUs.
+Ensure that the RRU power cable is connected to one of LOAD0 to LOAD5 ports on the DCDU-11B/DCDU-12B.

+- One EPU can supply power to a maximum of six RRUs.
+Ensure that the RRU power cable is connected to one of RRU0 to RRU5 ports on the EPU. - When the RRU power cable is connected to the EPU, the blue core wire in the tool-less female connector (pressfit type) is connected to the upper port on the EPU, and the black/brown core wire is connected to the lower port on the EPU. - Step 3 Route the cables according to the instructions in 9.1 Cabling Requirements, and then use cable ties to bind the cables. - Step 4 Label the installed cables according to the instructions in Attaching a Cable-Tying Label.